 Extended Federal CHIP Funding: A Windfall for California, but Use It Wisely

-With the passage of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), California will receive more than $1.1 billion in additional federal funds over the next two years, providing an unanticipated opportunity to improve health care for low- to moderate-income children.
+With the passage of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), California will receive more than $1.1 billion in additional federal funds over the next two years, providing an unanticipated opportunity to improve health care for children in low- to moderate-income households.

 Media attention focused mostly on MACRA’s change of Medicare reimbursement methodology for physicians, but the continuation of federal funding for the Children’s Health Insurance Program (CHIP) for two additional years is also of major significance.

-The law’s principal benefits to California, as described in my recent issue brief for the California Health Care Foundation, are continued federal CHIP funding of eight coverage programs for more than 1.6 million low- to moderate-income children and pregnant women, and a large increase in the federal share of costs (from 65% to 88%) for those programs.
+The law’s principal benefits to California, as described in my recent issue brief for the California Health Care Foundation, are continued federal CHIP funding of eight coverage programs for more than 1.6 million children and pregnant women in low- to moderate-income households, and a large increase in the federal share of costs (from 65% to 88%) for those programs.
 Moreover, the infusion of federal funds comes with no additional strings attached.
 If federal CHIP funding had not been extended, California would have experienced a similar-sized reduction in federal funds and might have scaled back some programs.

 Better Outlook for a Half-Million Children